amplitude/amplitude-docs/content/collections/analytics/en/web-analytics.md

     * **All users**: Users who triggered any event during the selected date range.
     * **Active users**: Users who triggered at least one active event during the selected date range.
     * **New users**: Users who triggered at least one new user event during the selected date range.
-    * **Mobile web**: Users who triggered events on a web platform from an Apple iPad or Android device.
+    * **Mobile web**: Users who triggered events on a web platform from an Apple iPad, Apple iPhone, or Android device.
     * **Desktop web**: Users who triggered events on a web platform from a Mac or Windows device.

 From there, use the data table to further your analysis: